Vivienne Westwood: Recognition

 In 2012, Westwood was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life that he most admires.
 Also in 2012, Westwood was chosen as one of The New Elizabethans to mark the Diamond Jubilee of Queen Elizabeth II.
 A panel of seven academics, journalists and historians named Westwood among a group of 60 people in the UK "whose actions during the reign of Elizabeth II have had a significant impact on lives in these islands and given the age its character".
 A tartan outfit designed by Westwood featured on a commemorative UK postage stamp issued by the Royal Mail in 2012, celebrating Great British Fashion.

 In October 2014, the authorised biography Vivienne Westwood by Ian Kelly was published by Picador.
 Paul Gorman described it as "sloppy" and "riddled with inaccuracies" on the basis of multiple errors in the book including misspelling the names of popular rock stars "Jimmy" Hendrix and Pete "Townsend" and misidentifying the date of the Sex Pistols' first concert and McLaren's age when he died.
 Regarding Gorman's claims, Picador publisher Paul Baggaley told The Bookseller: "We always take very seriously any errors that are brought to our attention and, where appropriate, correct them."
 A spokesman for Macmillan Publishers, which published an Australian edition of the biography, confirmed that the matter was being handled by the publisher's lawyers.

 In 2016, the Metropolitan Museum of Art in New York, acquired a Tits t-shirt, designed by McLaren and sold at Seditionaries between 1976 and 1980.

 In 2018, a documentary film about Westwood, called Westwood: Punk, Icon, Activist, premiered.
 The next year, Isabel Sanches Vegara wrote and Laura Callaghan illustrated Vivienne Westwood, one of the series, Little People, Big Dreams, published by Frances Lincoln Publishing.

 In 2022, the documentary ART LOVERS UNITE! starring Vivienne Westwood, directed by Patrick J. Thomas & Dacob, had its world premiere at the Melbourne Documentary Film Festival in Australia.

+From 28 March – 6 September 2026, the Bowes Museum exhibited Vivienne Westwood: Rebel – Storyteller – Visionary, featuring her designs from the 1980s to 2000s.

 Personal life

 Westwood had two children.
 Ben Westwood (born 1963) is her son with first husband Derek Westwood; he is a photographer of erotica.
 Her second son, Joseph Corré (born 1967) with second husband Malcolm McLaren, is the founder of lingerie brand Agent Provocateur.
 Cora Corré, activist and model, is her granddaughter.

 Westwood married her former fashion student, Andreas Kronthaler, in 1992.

-For 30 years, Westwood lived in an ex–council flat on Nightingale Lane, Clapham.
+For 30 years, Westwood lived in an ex-council flat on Nightingale Lane, Clapham.
 In 2000, Kronthaler convinced her to move into a Queen Anne style house in Clapham built in 1703.
 She was a keen gardener and a vegetarian.
 She identified spiritually as a Taoist.